DOD Federal Tuition Assistance

 - State or federal technician cannot apply in accordance with Idaho State law.

 - Cannot use Federal Tuition Assistance and SEAP funds for the same class.
-Soldiers can use GI Bill and SEAP simultaneously.
+Soldiers can use VA Education Benefit and SEAP simultaneously.

 - Good standing: no AWOLS or Unsatisfactory Participation pay codes.